 Phoenix Logo Design, No Logo?

-Let’s change that today with custom Phoenix logo design by Jen.
+Let’s change that today with a Phoenix custom logo design by Jen.

-5 questions to think about for your next logo design
+5 questions to think about for your next Phoenix logo design

 What’s the tone of your business or product?